"Market Intelligence for High-Geared Performance"

 One of the challenging factors for EV adoption is the limitation of driving range compared to conventional ICE vehicles.
 Most affordable EVs in 2024–25 still deliver around 200–400 km per charge, while a petrol or diesel car typically offers 500–800 km per tank.
 The factors such as extreme weather, terrain, and accessory usage (such as air conditioning or heating) can further reduce EV range by 20–30%, which heightens consumer concern.

-However, the premium electric vehicle offers a range of 600 km per battery charge; its higher price hinders the adoption of EVs.
+However, the premium electric vehicle offers a range of 600 km per battery charge, their higher price hinders the adoption of EVs.
 This creates a gap between technological development and consumer accessibility.
 Thus, the limited driving range of electric vehicles remains a significant factor that may hinder market growth.

 Based on vehicle type, the market is segmented into passenger and commercial vehicles.